naver/egjs-flicking/docs/docs/api/Flicking.md

 ### destroy
 `destroy()`<br/>
-Destroy Flicking and remove all event handlers.
+Destroy Flicking and remove all event handlers

 **Kind**: instance method of [Flicking](#Flicking)
 <a name="Flicking+prev"></a>